PhilAldridge/Academy-PhotoApp/README.md

 Click on master, and in the dropdown create a new branch named after your teamName

 ##Clone Repository
-In your neww branch, click Clone
+In your new branch, click Clone

 Use HHTPS